symfony/symfony-docs/create_framework/http_kernel_httpkernel_class.rst

         }
     }

-Voilà!
-Clean and customizable error management without efforts.
-And of course, if your controller throws an exception, HttpKernel will handle it nicely.
+*Voilà!* Clean and customizable error management without efforts.
+And if your controller throws an exception, HttpKernel will handle it nicely.

 In chapter two, we talked about the ``Response::prepare()`` method, which ensures that a Response is compliant with the HTTP specification.
 It is